Black companies still prevail in the world.

 I thought, "If I keep pushing myself harder and harder like this, various parts of my psyche will gradually become numb.

 I remember when I was working for my fourth company, a newcomer from some other company came in and said, "I just wanted to say hello.

 I had just responded, and I immediately realized that I was new because I was new and slightly fidgety.

 It was exactly like the business card acquisition campaign I had experienced.

 The company may want the newcomers to gain courage or be mentally trained through this event.

-Is it really necessary to numb the mind to get the "guts and guts" benefits of a business card acquisition campaign, such as "guts and guts"?
+Is it necessary to numb the mind to gain the benefits of a business card acquisition campaign, such as "guts and guts"?